hpi-swa-teaching/SWT-18-Group-02/packages/Autocorrect-Core.package/ACFeedback.class/README.md

-Form to send feedback to the Squot/Squit developers.
+Form to send feedback to the Autocorrection developers.
+This is simply a copy of the SquitFeedback class originating in the GitBrowser for Squeak

 Instance Variables
 	author:		<String>